Qovery/terraform-provider-qovery/docs/data-sources/git_token.md

 # qovery_git_token (Data Source)

-Use this data source to retrieve information about an existing git token.
+Provides a Qovery git token resource.
+This can be used to create and manage Qovery git token.